twwhite84/not-breakout/README.md

 - Arrow keys to move paddle, Escape to quit

 TODO:
-- Implement finite state machine
+- Fix circular import issue with state machine
-- Menus and buttons
+- Need to return to intro screen when game over

 ![A screenshot of the game](media/screenshot.png)